tylottr/demo-echo/README.md

-# Demo-message
+# demo-echo

-This is a simple application that will print a simple piece of JSON with the MESSAGE environment variable as a value.
+This is a simple application that will print either a default value based on the "MOTD" environment variable, echo the value in the path, or echo the value in `?message=`.

 ## Testing